Andromeda (mythology): In film

 The 1981 film Clash of the Titans is loosely based on the story of Perseus, Andromeda, and Cassiopeia.
 In the film the monster is a kraken, a giant squid-like sea monster in Norse mythology, rather than the whale-like Cetos of Greek mythology.
 Perseus defeats the sea monster by showing it Medusa's face to turn it into stone, rather than by using his magical sword, and rides Pegasus.
 The 2010 remake with the same title, adapts the original story.
 Andromeda is set to be sacrificed to the kraken but is saved by Perseus.
+A 2012 sequel to the 2010 film, Wrath of the Titans, portrayed the older Andromeda as a warrior queen of Argos.